 2. HOA Remote Meetings Invitation

 Meetings are another area affected by social-distancing guidelines.
-While remote meetings are quickly becoming standard, it’s crucial to send out meeting invitations with all necessary information.
+Remote meetings are quickly becoming standard and there are a suite of online tools to support HOA remote communication during coronavirus, but it’s still crucial to mail out meeting invitations with all necessary information.
 Here’s a breakdown of how to handle correspondence regarding meetings with homeowners.